 No matter how you cut it, investing in Ponzi points is a securities offering. … Meanwhile iPro Network does not appear as a registered company on a search of the SEC’s Edgar database.

 First, “Ponzi points”?
-This was a term of endearment applied to the OneCoin due to its lack of presence on the cryptocurrency exchanges.
+This was a term of endearment applied to the OneCoin due first to its lack of presence on the cryptocurrency exchanges.
 OneCoin “ponzi points” can be traded only between members.
-If IPN follows through with its claimed plan to let the PRO out loose in the wild sometime this spring we can not call it a ponzi points scam … unless all cryptocurrencies are ponzi point scams.
+Secondly the OneCoin “blockchain” existed on its own servers only.
+Since IPN is following through with its claimed plan to let the PRO out loose in the wild we can not call it a ponzi points scam … unless all cryptocurrencies are ponzi point scams.

 On balance, I have to disagree with behind MLM that IPN is a scam.
-IPN may be risky right now, because its claims are not proven.
-But to discard it out of hand as a scam – I haven’t seen the evidence for that.
+IPN may be risky right now, because its claims have yet to prove out.
+But to discard it out of hand as a scam – I see no evidence for that.

 And for full disclosure, in case you missed it above, I for one decided to sign up.
-So if you have become interested in learning more about this opportunity, click Two Ideas, or use the form below.
+So if you have become interested in learning more about this ecurrency or this network marketing opportunity, (or if you just want the free shopping app!), click Two Ideas, or use the form below.
 Thanks!